 Browse By Category

-Rupture is inevitable; it’s the repair that counts.
+Rupture is inevitable in relationship; it’s the repair that counts.

 My four-year-old daughter came home from preschool last week and told me that she and her bestie had argued about who was wearing the “most princessy dress” that day.